Current Environment:

 Boston Children's Hospital has been a worldwide innovator in diagnosing and treating children with metopic synostosis and all types of craniosynostosis for decades.
 Clinicians in our Departments of Neurosurgery and Plastic and Oral Surgery have extensive experience in treating all forms and degrees of the condition.

 We use minimally invasive techniques — medical and surgical procedures that use small incisions and miniaturized cameras and tools — whenever we can.
-In fact, Boston Children's is a global leader in creating and refining new surgical approaches.
+Boston Children's is a global leader in creating and refining new surgical approaches.

 A child with mild metopic synostosis may have no symptoms beyond a noticeable ridge down the middle of his forehead.
 In these cases, doctors may decide no medical treatment is needed.